sjanel/coincenter/README.md

 coincenter withdraws upbit,xrp --id myid3
 ```

-#### Opened orders
+#### Closed orders

-Use option `orders-opened` to retrieve and print currently opened orders on your accounts.
+Use option `orders-closed` to retrieve and print closed orders on your accounts.
+A closed order is an old order that has no remaining unmatched amount.
 You can provide only one currency code, two currency codes separated with a `-`, and / or a list of exchanges on which to filter the orders.
-It is possible to not specify anything as well, in this case, all opened orders will be returned.
+It is possible to not specify anything as well, in this case, all closed orders will be returned, if the exchange provides a way to retrieve them all.
+In particular, a specific process is made for the following exchanges:

+- On **Binance**, market is mandatory and if `orders-closed` query is made without the market, `coincenter` will log an error and return an empty result.
+- On **Bithumb**, at least one currency code is needed.
+If only one currency code is given, `coincenter` will perform a closed orders query for all currencies that have a non-zero balance on the account.

 Orders can be filtered according to placed time with options `--min-age` and `--max-age` specifying respectively the minimum and maximum age of the orders.